Robust-Rail-NL/.github/profile/README.md

 ## Dev-Container setup (Installed yet) - and Open Project in VS Docker environment
 The usage of **[Dev-Container](https://code.visualstudio.com/docs/devcontainers/tutorial)** is highly recommended in macOS environment.
-Running **VS Code** inside a Docker container is useful, since it allows compiling and use cTORS without platform dependencies.
-In addition, **Dev-Container** allows to an easy to use dockerized development since the mounted `ctors` code base can be modified real-time in a docker environment via **VS Code**.
+Running **VS Code** inside a Docker container is useful, since it allows compiling and running tools without platform dependencies.
+In addition, **Dev-Container** allows to an easy to use dockerized development since the code base can be modified real-time in a docker environment via **VS Code**.

 * 1st - Install **Docker**